![]() |

 Siebe Gorman 6 bolt Royal Dutch Navy

 Especially for the Royal Dutch Navy the standard hat was fitted with a top light and an extra air inlet on the corselet for safety.
 The chest weight was replaced with a air-chest weight from the Draeger company.
-You can see in the picture that the nipples were replaced with hooks.
+The weight nipples were replaced with hooks.
 The diver was able to let air in via the corselet.
 In case of an emergency he could even cut the hosepipe and go up on his own air-supply. |

 Siebe Gorman 6 bolt Royal Dutch Engineers